Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/MediaBundle/README.md

 >
 > The KunstmaanMediaBundle is different in the way that it's base handles galleries, videos and slides without the hassle of adding them yourself.
 >
-> We didn't chose to fork the AnoMediaBundle but started the KunstmaanMediaBundle from sratch.
+> We didn't chose to fork the AnoMediaBundle but started the KunstmaanMediaBundle from scratch.
 This way we could find out the inner workings of the AnoMediaBundle more easily.
 > But keep in mind the code in the AnoMediaBundle is reused at a lot of places.

 Licensing